HoloInnovation/HoloRenault/README.md

 ### Mapping the environment

 To start, our application need to map the environment around the HoloLens.
 It's an existing functionality that we only have to implement in our application.
 During the utilization of the normal device's app, the mapping is continuous so we had to do the same in our program.
-Scan the environment is a normal script, we had to use, called "SpatialMapping".
+Scan the environment is a normal script called "SpatialMapping".
 It also allows you to see the mesh draw on the the different elements of the room your in.
 Later it will also gives you the possibility to place different elements.